 Officer Jim Whitman is responsible for commercial crime prevention.
 His duties include coordinating and expanding the Business Watch, which includes disseminating crime information to the business community.
 He is also responsible for presentations within the city on a variety of subjects.
 Some of these presentations include robbery prevention, retail theft prevention, personal protection, fraud and scam prevention and other various crime prevention related subjects.

-Officer Randall Morrissey is responsible for coordinating a ride along program.
+Officer Liza Cieszynski is responsible for coordinating a ride along program.
 This program allows citizens to accompany patrol officers for a tour of duty.
 This gives citizens the opportunity to see how law enforcement operates within the City of Winter Park.
-He can be reached at 407-599-3560 or by e-mail at email@example.com.
+She can be reached at 407-599-3248 or by e-mail at firstname.lastname@example.org.

 Other programs and services provided by the Business Crime Prevention section include:

 - Senior Fraud and Scam Programs